coolshou/qgitx/README.md

 installed and in PATH then it is possible to toggle source code highlight pressing the 'Color text' tool button.
 Please refer to Source-highlight site for the list of supported languages and additional documentation.

-##Actions

-Actions can be added/removed using a dedicated dialog invoked from 'Actions->Setup actions...' menu.
-Actions can be activated clicking on their name from the Actions menu.

-Each action can be associated to a list of any type of git or shell commands or to an external script.

-While an action is running a terminal window is shown to display the corresponding output.

-An action can also ask for command line arguments before to run so to allow for maximum flexibility.

-NOTE: command line arguments are always appended to the first command only.
-This lets you define an action like:

-  git fetch
-  git merge

-And if you type 'origin' when prompted, the action executed will be:

-  git fetch origin
-  git merge

-If you need a more complex arguments passing with a shell like notation define a script and associate your action to it.

-##Integration with StGIT

-When a StGIT stack is found on top of a git archive, qgit transparently handles the added information.

-Integration with StGIT is implemented both by new and modified functions.

-New functions are automatically activated:

- - Visualization of applied and unapplied patches in main view.
- - Interface to push/pop patches by a mouse right click on selected items.
-   Push supports also multi-selection.

-Existing functions change behavior:

- - Amend commit dialog refreshes top stack patch with modified files instead of amending the commit.
-It is appropriately renamed in the menu.
- - Commit dialog creates a new patch on the top of the stack filled with modified working directory content instead of commit a new revision to git repository.
- - Apply patch changes to interface StGIT import and fold commands instead of applying patch directly on the git repository.